Best Practices for Businesses after a Disaster By Daniel Hughes, CPA/CFF/CGMA

-As Hurricane Matthew churned along South Florida’s coastline, residents and businesses dodged a potentially devastating bullet.
-Yet, the storm serves as an important reminder about how businesses must prepare for and respond to natural disasters in order to minimize losses and ensure their long-term viability.
+As we deal with peak hurricane season, we are reminded once again of the importance of preparing for and responding to natural disasters in order to minimize losses and ensure long-term viability.
 The actions a business takes during the first few days following a loss can often determine the success of its recovery and settlement of insurance claims for property damages and lost profits.

 Step 1: Assess Damages.
 As soon as the danger has passed, business owners should conduct the following activities:

 · Identify the cause and origin of the loss

 · Assess structural components of the remaining facilities

 · Reach a consensus with an insurance representative on the scope of the damages